ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 - **Email** (`String`) - you can ask for email on a separate field as username.
 Or just ask for an email as a username.
 - **Password** (`String`) - hashed password used for authentication

+### Follows! 👫 - `models/models.js (FollowSchema)`

+Follows are awesome, but they are also a little complicated.
+We _could_ choose to add to an array of usernames representing friends to _each_ User, but that would mean we would have to update two users every time a friendship was created.
+Instead, we'll keep track of each User's relationship with another model - the `Following`.

+Here are the properties you'll want to define for each of your Follows:

+- **User ID 1** (`mongoose.Schema.Types.objectId`) (for this part, order does matter) - the ID of the user that follows the other.
+- **User ID 2** (`mongoose.Schema.Types.objectId`) - The id of the user being followed

+Note that this is the Twitter way of following.
+One can follow the other without being followed.

+> ⚠️  **Warning:** Careful about creating duplicate follows!
+You should be only creating a new Follows document if it doesn't already exist - make sure you handle this in your routes below.

+### Creating User Methods ☃️ - `models/models.js (UserSchema)`

 Next, you want to create a function for each of the `User` models that allows us to take the Reviews array, which is **only a group of IDs referring to objects** and convert that into an array of **actual Review objects.**

 We will accomplish this by using Mongoose _methods_.
 The way we write Mongoose methods is like the following: